Tamba32/Material-Database/README.md

 View my work [here](https://tambamon.com/materialdb/).
 The first tab, Old, is a remake of the current ASA group page.
 The second tab, New, is my rendition of the website, the updated version.
 The third tab, Both, is a side by side comparison of the two pages.

-Because this was just a small project and did not bother making the web page responsive.
+Because this was just a small project, I did not bother making the web page responsive.

 Thanks for stopping by.